SameeraGrandhi/mlflow-on-k8s/README.md

 3. Create your ml model flask api service based on your use cases.
 Sample project [url](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/tree/master/examples/FlaskMlflowServe)

 ## Platform Setup
-This context describes all the installation process for To run Mlflow project on  minikube/microk8s Cluster starting from scratch.
-This will covers all aspect of its installation including all various softwares needed & how to deploy the required services on kubernetes cluster.
+The followed context describes all the installation process for To run the Mlflow project on  minikube/microk8s Cluster starts from scratch.
+This will covers all aspects of its installation, including all various softwares needed & how to deploy the required services on kubernetes cluster.

 ### 1. Install MiniKube/Microk8s Cluster
 Check the [wiki](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/wikis/Install-MiniKube-with-Kvm2-Driver) to Install MiniKube with Kvm2 Driver